fx89/acct/docs/workspace-requirements.md

 ```

 If the currency of the account is not the same as the workspace default currency then the optional `purchasePrice` field
 is returned.
 The value is taken from the currency exchange record related to the account record.
+Note that it isn't
+mandatory to have a currency exchange record for each record in a foreign currency account, so do not inner join.